Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 Important Boundaries

 They are educational and experiential in nature.
+No clinical intake paperwork is required.

 Some people attend workshops on their own.
+Others later choose to explore therapy.
+The two offerings are related, but separate.

 I’m not creative.
 Is this still for me?